MyshaAhmed/MyshaAhmed/README.md

 ###

 <p align="left">I'm a passionate Computer Science student with a keen interest in problem solving, web development and machine learning.
 I'm currently diving into the world of web technologies, building cool projects and learning something new every day.
-Excited to connect, collaborate, and create amazing things with programming! 👩🏻‍💻🚀</p>
+Excited to connect, collaborate, and bring ideas to life with programming! 👩🏻‍💻🚀</p>

 </br>